This post will be updated as design changes to the Reg Tracker are made.

 What is included in the Reg Tracker?

-The Reg Tracker is a tool to monitor important federal policy changes made by the executive branch.
 Most entries in the Reg Tracker are regulations that are enacted through the rulemaking process of federal agencies.
-Federal rulemaking is governed, in large part, by the Administrative Procedure Act (APA).
-The process of issuing (or removing) regulations can be a long and arduous one.
-After a rule is “proposed,” it must undergo a public notice-and-comment period before it becomes “final” and “effective.”
 The Reg Tracker also includes policies enacted through other means, such as executive orders, memos, and guidance documents.

 It is important to note that the Reg Tracker is not comprehensive.
 Instead, the tracker encompasses a curated set of rules that the Center on Regulation and Markets (CRM) staff deems to be particularly important.
 We use four key characteristics to determine if a rule should be included in the tracker:

 - Media attention.
-If staff find that a rule receives coverage from at least two major news outlets, then we will consider including it in the tracker.
+If staff finds a rule receives coverage from a major news outlet, then we will consider including it in the tracker.

 - Litigation.
-Rules that are the subject of any new or ongoing litigation will likely be included in the tracker after a more detailed review of the litigation action.
+Rules that are the subject of any new or ongoing litigation may be included in the tracker after a more detailed review of the litigation action.

-- Rollback of Trump rule.
-At the start of the Biden administration, we expect that many rules will be explicitly aimed at repealing or revising deregulations that had been passed during the Trump administration.
+- Rollback of Biden rule.
+At the start of Trump’s second term, we expect that many rules will be explicitly aimed at repealing or revising regulations that had been passed during the Biden administration.
 We aim to include many of these rules in the tracker.

 Using these criteria, the Reg Tracker is intended to provide a curated list of economically or politically significant, controversial, or otherwise newsworthy regulatory events.
 We exclude rules that are arcane, routine, or otherwise uncontroversial.

 The search bar at the top of the tracker allows you to filter rules by the nature of action, policy area (category), and current status.
-We have also included a checkbox where you can choose whether to view rules from the Trump archive—rules that have not been updated since January 19, 2021.
+We have also included checkboxes where you can choose whether to include rules from the first Trump administration (rules that have not been updated since January 19, 2021) or from the Biden administration (rules that were updated between January 20, 2021 and January 19, 2025).
 Finally, at the far right, there is a search function, which combs through both the headers and detail text of rules for a key word or phrase of your choosing.

 For each rule, you will see the same header (an example of which is shown above).
 On the far left is a nickname for each rule or set of rules.
 You can then find information on the nature by which the rule was enacted (whether through agency rulemaking or some other process), relevant policy categories, the agency or agencies sponsoring the rule, and the current status of the rule.
 Lastly, the far-right column indicates the date that the entry was last updated by CRM staff.